ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/Target2/T2_flag3_CLEAN.jpg "Flag 3")

 Found 3 of the 4 target flags.
 Having found no sign of the 4th flag, the focus now turned to privilege escalation.
 Attempted to just switch to the root account.
-Was prompted for a password and unbeliveably was able to guess the exact password.
+Was prompted for a password and unbelievably was able to guess the exact password.
 The root password was as easy, if not easier, than guessing user michael's password from Target 1.

 ```
 su root